replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

     ```
 ### Generate a Merged Support Bundle

+Support bundles are generated from support bundle specifications provided by the vendor.
+Specification types include manifest files in the cluster, specifications that are accessible online, and specifications embedded in Kubernetes Secrets or ConfigMap objects.
+Your vendor can inform you of any online specifications or Kubernetes objects, if applicable.

-You can generate a merged support bundle archive from one or more support bundle specifications.
-For more information about specification types, see [About Support Bundles](#about-support-bundles).
+You can generate a merged support bundle archive from multiple specifications.

-You can generate a merged support bundle for combinations of specification types.
-For example, you can collect:

-- Two support bundle manifest files and a URL
-- A URL, a Secret, and three support bundle manifest files
-- Two URLs and a support bundle manifest

-You can also automatically discover support bundle specifications in Secrets and ConfigMaps in the cluster and generate a merged support bundle.
+When support bundle specifications are contained in Secrets or ConfigMaps, you can run an automatic discovery in the cluster and generate a merged support bundle.

 You must use the support-bundle CLI to perform these tasks.